 What is Advanced Paternal Age?

-There is no clearly accepted definition of advanced paternal age, but a frequently used criterion is any man aged 40 years or older at the time of conception.
-Over the last four decades, the number of men older than 40 years old who father a child has more than doubled.
-However, only recently have researchers begun to look into the possible impact a father’s age may have on his child.
-If you are of advanced paternal age and are considering becoming a father, there are some important details that you should become aware of in order to make safe and educated decisions.
+There is no universally accepted definition of advanced paternal age, but a frequently used criterion is any man aged 40 years or older at the time of conception.
+Over the last four decades, the number of men older than 40 who father a child has more than doubled.
+This demographic shift is attributable to various social and economic factors, including the increasing age at which people are choosing to marry and start families.
+However, only recently have researchers begun to investigate the potential impact a father’s age may have on his child’s health and development.
+Studies suggest that advanced paternal age can be associated with an increased risk of certain genetic mutations and developmental disorders, such as autism and schizophrenia.
+Additionally, older fathers may face greater health challenges themselves, which can indirectly affect their ability to parent.

 What are Modern Advances in Men’s Sexual Health?